Mercedes-Benz W111: Coupé and cabriolet

 Production began in late 1960, with the coupé making its debut at the 75th anniversary of the opening of Mercedes-Benz Museum in Stuttgart in February of the next year.

 The convertible followed at the Frankfurt Auto Show a few months later.
 Almost identical to the coupé, its soft-top roof folded into a recess behind the rear seat and was covered by a tightly fitting leather "boot" in the same color as the seats.

-Unlike the previous generation of two-door ponton series, the 220SE designation was used for both the coupé and convertible; both received the same version of the 2195 cc M127 engine.
+Unlike the previous generation of two-door ponton series, the 220 SE designation was used for both the coupé and convertible; both received the same version of the 2.2 L M127 engine.
 Prices in 1962 were 32,500 for the coupé and 36,000 Dutch Guilders for the cabriolet.
 Options included a sliding sunroof for the coupé, automatic transmission, power steering, and individual rear seats.

-In March 1962, Mercedes-Benz released the exclusive two-door M189-powered 300SE.
-Like the 300 saloon, it was based on the W111 chassis but shared both Daimler's top-range 2996 cm3 fuel-injected engine and the unique W112 chassis designation, efforts on Mercedes' part to distance it from the maker's modest W110 and W111 lineups and link it to the prestigious W188 300S two-door luxury sports tourer.
-It was distinguished by a chrome strip, and featured air suspension and a higher level of interior trim and finish.
-Prices were 45,000 and 48,500 for the hard and soft roofs respectively.

-In summer of 1965 Mercedes-Benz launched replacements for both W111 and W112 saloons, the W108 and W109 respectively.
-With the tailfin fashion well eroded by the mid 1960s, the new design was based on the restrained W111 coupé, widened and squared off.
-Work on a future new chassis that would fully replace the Ponton-derived W111/W112 and W108/W109 was well under way.
-With a concept car of the first S-Class was shown in 1967, Daimler declined to develop a two-door W108/W109 vehicle, instead continuing production of the aging W111/W112 with modest changes.
-The 220SE was superseded in early autumn 1965 by the 250SE, which featured the new 2496 cm3 M129 engine.
+In the summer of 1965, Mercedes-Benz launched replacements for the Ponton-derived W111 and W112 4-door sedans, the W108 and W109 respectively.
+With the tailfin fashion well eroded by the mid 1960s, the new design was based on the restrained 1961 W111 Bracq coupé, widened and squared off.

+Capitalizing on this similarity, Mercedes avoided the considerable expense of redesigning the W111 and W112 coupe and cabriolet, which continued in production with only modest changes.

+250 SE

+The 220 SE was superseded in early autumn 1965 by the 250 SE, which featured the new mechanically fuel-injected 2.5 L M129 engine.
 Producing 150 hp at 5500 rpm, it gave the vehicle a significant improvement in top speed, 193 km/h (188 km/h with automatic transmission), and 0–100 km/h (62 mph) acceleration time of 12 seconds (14 with automatic transmission).
 Visible changes include new 14-inch wheels, which came with new hub cabs and beauty rings accommodating the larger disc brakes and new rear axle from the W108 family.